Content: Foreign Language

 From Amsco’s website:

-Italian is Fun provides students with a basal text that will help them attain acceptable levels of proficiency in basic communicative skills.
+___ is Fun series provides students with a basal text that will help them attain acceptable levels of proficiency in basic communicative skills.
 The book provides enough materials for a one-year course in junior high school as well as beginning high school courses.

 - Develops basic communicative skills through simple materials.
 Uses visual cues for learning and practice.